 The sealed system and lack of a flame or pilot light mean heat pump water heaters can last longer than traditional electric and gas models, which have mechanical parts that wear out over time.

-Top brands offer 10-year or longer warranties on compressor parts, meaning fewer repairs and longer usable overall lifespan.
+Top brands offer 10-year or longer warranties on compressor parts, meaning fewer repairs and a longer overall usable lifespan.
 Plus, with energy savings, an upgrade can basically pay for itself well within that period.

 Cons of Heat Pump Water Heaters